The review of the Terrorism (Community Protection) Act 2003 (the Act) is now complete.

 - effectiveness: review any other relevant issues that arise in relation to the operation of the Act, including the issues raised in the Stage One Report.

-The Review of the Terrorism (Community Protection) Act 2003 (the Act) is being completed by the Department of Justice and Community Safety (DJCS).
-You are not required to provide any personal information to make a submission or provide feedback on the review of the Act.
-All fields on the submission form relating to personal information (such as providing a name or email address) are optional.
+The review of the Terrorism (Community Protection) Act 2003 (the Act) was completed by the Department of Justice and Community Safety (DJCS).
+Respondents were not required to provide any personal information to make a submission or provide feedback on the review of the Act.
+All fields on the submission form relating to personal information (such as providing a name or email address) were optional.

-Where you choose to provide personal information, we will only use it for the purpose of providing you updates on the progress of the review, seeking clarification on your submission or feedback, or notifying you of the release of the project’s final report.
-If you choose to provide personal information, we ask that you do not include this information anywhere other than the designated fields on the submission form.
-Any summary of personal information made by DJCS in its review of submissions or feedback will be de-identified before publication or sharing with other entities or the public.
+Where respondents chose to provide personal information, the review only used it for the purpose of providing updates on the progress of the review, seeking clarification on your submission or feedback, or notifying respondents of the release of the project’s final report.

-DJCS will not disclose your personal information without your consent, except where required to do so by law.
-Your submission or feedback will only be published on Engage Victoria with your name where you have elected for this to occur.
+DJCS does not disclose personal information without consent, except where required to do so by law.
 You may contact DJCS to request access to any personal information you have provided to us by emailing firstname.lastname@example.org.